Skip to content

 Düsseldorf offers multiple methods to deregister your residence:

 1. In-Person at the Citizen’s Service Office: For those preferring a face-to-face process, you can book an appointment and complete the deregistration in person.
 Once your slot is confirmed, simply fill out the required form at the office, and you’ll typically receive your deregistration certificate within a mere 5 minutes.
 The list of additional documents required can be found later in this article.
+You can schedule an appointment here.

 2. Remote Deregistration: If you’re already abroad or prefer not to visit in person, the process can be a bit more involved, given the Citizen’s Service Office doesn’t accept deregistrations via fax or email.
 Here’s the workaround: Download the Düsseldorf deregistration form, fill it, and along with the necessary identification (typically an ID suffices), send it via registered mail to the appropriate Citizen’s Service Office in Düsseldorf.